 Here’s a different and spicy version of our American classic.
 Rich with chili powder, sassy with cumin, sweet with creamed corn, this is a dinner suitable for our Southwestern lovin’ palates.

-This meatloaf recipe feeds a crowd.
+This spicy meatloaf recipe feeds a crowd.
 Makes two loaves, cook one and freeze the other.
 Or make individual meatloafs.

 And, of course, left overs make wonderful cold sandwiches.